DC: Chocolate city?

 On a quick trip up to Baltimore, we sampled the truffles from A. Kirchmayr Chocolates, which we’d been told were the first artisan chocolates in the area.
 Ummm, no.

 First sign of trouble: Service was brusque, which on this trip proved to mean ‘Save your money, skip these chocolates.’
 The truffles were attractive looking, but the shells were almost tooth-breakingly hard and the inner ganaches were not worth the exertion to me.
-Ronnie described them as “coffee table chocolates” — chocolates people give as gifts but never eat.
+Cacaopod described them as “coffee table chocolates” — chocolates people give as gifts but never eat.

 Things improved in D.C.